paga16-hash/anonymous-shard/doc/website/docs/report/implementation/implementation.md

 ### SOCKS5 Proxy

 **[SOCKS5](https://support.torproject.org/glossary/socks5/)** is a networking protocol that routes network packets between a client and a server through a proxy server.
 In this system, every communication is tunneled through a SOCKS5 proxy to ensure anonymity and privacy when *Anonymous Mode* is enabled.
-As mentioned in the Background Section~\ref{sec:background}, the choice of SOCKS5 was made because of the Tor network's support for this protocol, making it ideal for routing network traffic through that network.
+As mentioned in the Background Section, the choice of SOCKS5 was made because of the Tor network's support for this protocol, making it ideal for routing network traffic through that network.
 Moreover, this type of proxy supports various protocols, and with this fifth version, also the UDP, that is a nice feature.
 The problem is that the UDP protocol is not supported by the Tor network, so it is not used in this system.

 Briefly, this proxy mechanism is very powerful; it allows the system to transparently route packets through an intermediate relay, preserving anonymity while maintaining efficient communication.